What's happening now?

 Multiple bus lines use Jefferson to connect from the Hawthorne Bridge to Goose Hollow.
 This street is also a critical west connection through downtown for people driving.

-PBOT will improve transit speed and reliability by adding a bus-and-turn lane on Jefferson.
-In addition, this project will add a concrete transit island at 17th avenue and add protection to the bike lane.
+PBOT improved transit speed and reliability by adding a bus-and-turn lane on Jefferson.
+In addition, this project added a concrete transit island at 17th avenue and add protection to the bike lane.

-As part of the project, TriMet Lines 6, 45, 55, 68 will move from SW Jefferson & 16th Stop ID 3052 to a new transit island stop at SW Jefferson & 17th Avenue.
-Line 58 will continue to serve SW Jefferson & 16th Stop ID 3052.
+As part of the project, TriMet Lines 6 and 45 moved from serving SW Jefferson & 16th Stop ID 3052 to a new transit island stop at SW Jefferson & 17th Avenue.
+Lines 55, 58 and 68 continue to serve SW Jefferson & 16th Stop ID 3052.

-By getting buses out of the vehicle lane, PBOT will also reduce queuing for drivers heading to Highway 26.
+By getting buses out of the vehicle lane, queuing for drivers heading to Highway 26 should be reduced.

 Project Benefits